Double Machine Learning of Continuous Treatment Effects with Additive Instrumental Variables: The model framework

-Throughout this paper, we assume that $p_{A|L}(a|l)>0$ for all $a,l \in \mathcal{A}\times\mathcal{L}$ with $p_L(l)>0$, so that it shares the same support as the marginal distribution $p_A(a)$.
+Throughout this paper, we assume that $p_{A|L}(a|L)>0$ for all $a\in\mathring{\mathcal{A}}$ almost surely, so that it shares the same support as the marginal distribution $p_A(a)$.
 Next, we introduce several fundamental assumptions for the continuous treatment setting with IVs. \begin{assumption}[Consistency] $Y=Y(A)$. \end{assumption}

 \begin{assumption}[Latent ignorability] For any $a\in\mathcal{A}$, $Y(a)\indep \{A,Z\}\mid U,L$. \end{assumption}

 \begin{assumption}[IV independence] $Z\indep U\mid L$. \end{assumption}